 Pests in buildings

 Safe and effective pest management is more than a matter of choosing the right product.
-Because their long-term health risks are poorly understood, pesticides should only be considered a last resort.
+Because long-term health risks of pesticides are poorly understood, they should only be considered a last resort.

 - Does the company try alternative approaches before turning to pesticides?

-- If they want to apply a pesticide (insecticide, fungicide, or herbicide) can they explain their reasons in an understandable way?
+- If they want to apply a pesticide (insecticide, fungicide, or herbicide) can they explain why in an understandable way?

 - If they have to use pesticides, how do they select least toxic products?